What is MND-SMART?

-MND SMART (Motor Neurone Disease - Systematic Multi-Arm Adaptive Randomised Trial) is the UK's first 'multi-arm' trial.
+MND-SMART (Motor Neurone Disease - Systematic Multi-Arm Adaptive Randomised Trial) is the UK's first 'multi-arm' trial.
 This means more than one treatment will be tested at the same time.
 The trial will initially test medicines that are already approved as treatments for other disorders in the UK.
-Trial participants taking the different treatments will be compared with a single group who receive a placebo (a dummy drug).
-This means that people in MND-SMART are more likely to receive an active treatment when compared to standard clinical trials where half of participants receive the placebo and half the active treatment.
+Trial participants taking the different treatments will be compared with those taking a placebo (a dummy drug).

 Which drugs are currently being tested?